-Dr. Keith Ablow is a psychiatry correspondent for Fox News Channel and a New York Times bestselling author.
-His book, "Living the Truth: Transform Your Life Through the Power of Insight and Honesty" has launched a new self-help movement includingwww.livingthetruth.com.
-Dr. Ablow can be reached email@example.com.
+Dr. Keith Ablow is a psychiatry correspondent for FOX News Channel and a New York Times bestselling author.
+His newest book, "Living the Truth: Transform Your Life through the Power of Insight and Honesty" has launched a new self-help movement.
+Check out Dr. Ablow's website at livingthetruth.com email@example.com

 Dr. Keith Ablow is a psychiatrist and member of the Fox News Medical A-Team.
 Dr. Ablow can be reached at firstname.lastname@example.org.